 Pitching to investors with different interests than you

 Not all investors share the same interests in where they spend their money.
 Some may be interested in tech solutions, including mobile apps, web apps, and more.
 Contrarily, others may solely invest in the biotech industry, entertainment, or media platforms.

 Before you pitch your idea, research the investors to ensure your app is something they'll find interesting.

 With the ups and downs of the market and economy, you can't be overconfident in your business valuation.
 If, for example, you mention in your pitch deck that you want an estimate of $150 million after just a month of launching your idea, the investors will disregard you instantly.
 Ideally, you should avoid discussing valuation in the first meeting.

-A key to getting app funding is that you don’t limit your sources.
-Target all investors who share an interest in your app niche as well as fundraising opportunities like crowdfunding and personal connections.
+A key to getting app funding is that you don't limit your sources.
+Target all investors who share an interest in your app niche and fundraising opportunities like crowdfunding and personal connections.

 Now that you have the funds you need, what next?
 Typically, the mobile app development process has no end.
 There are always improvements in design, functions, features, and more.
-Plus, with innovations in technologies and updates in OS versions, mobile apps need constant evaluation to maintain top-notch user experience.
-As you move through the different funding rounds, you’ll find improvements for the original design that will guarantee success.
-So, if you have an idea to develop, Cubix has a team of experts ready to not only help get investors but also bring your idea to life!
+Plus, with innovations in technologies and updates in OS versions, mobile apps need constant evaluation to maintain a top-notch user experience.
+As you move through the different funding rounds, you'll find improvements for the original design that will guarantee success.
+So, if you have an idea to develop, Cubix has a team of experts ready to help get investors and bring your idea to life!